Greek language question: Black '97: Change in national mood

-The good humour of the debate in the early years after the advent of My Journey was demonstrated in 1893 when the prestigious Parnassos Literary Society invited Psycharis to give a talk on the subject of demotic.
+The good humour of the debate in the early years after the advent of My Journey was demonstrated in 1893 when the prestigious Parnassos Literary Society invited Psycharis to give a talk on the subject of Demotic.
 The Society served as a kind of informal Academy, and on this occasion the audience included the king, the queen, and two princes.
 The talk went well, and Psycharis concluded by returning to the image of Greek waiting for its Dante.
 The folk songs, he said, were "like an anonymous Dante", and could provide all the inspiration necessary for a rebirth of the written language.

 Reminiscing later about the event, Psycharis recalled that some of the eminent guests had been pleasantly surprised to find that they could understand him so well; they had evidently been misled by his reputation into thinking he would be using mainly words of his own invention.
-Later on, when the talk was published in Estia, they were also struck by the novelty of seeing an article completely written in demotic prose.
+Later on, when the talk was published in Estia, they were also struck by the novelty of seeing an article completely written in Demotic prose.
 In 1893 this was still quite new.

-Demotic received yet another sign of official esteem and recognition in 1896, when Palamas' Olympic Hymn, with words in demotic, was performed with great fanfare at the opening ceremony of the first of the modern Olympic Games in Athens.
-It seemed that demotic poetry had now been completely accepted.
+Demotic received yet another sign of official esteem and recognition in 1896, when Palamas's "Olympic Hymn", with words in Demotic, was performed with great fanfare at the opening ceremony of the first of the modern Olympic Games in Athens.
+It seemed that Demotic poetry had now become completely accepted.

-Meanwhile, some of the younger novelists were joining the demotic side.
-In 1896 Karkavitsas published The Beggar, the first novel to be written entirely in demotic, in instalments.
+Meanwhile, some of the younger novelists were joining the Demotic side.
+In 1896, Karkavitsas published The Beggar, the first novel to be written entirely in Demotic, in instalments.
 It was successful enough to be released in book form the following year.
 This was not just an experiment, but a true change of heart.
 His first novel The Slender Maiden, published in instalments in 1890, had been written in Katharevousa, but when it was reissued in book form in 1896 he added a preface apologising for his earlier choice of language.
 It is significant that he presented the change as a switch between two forms of language, and not merely an adjustment of register to use fewer archaisms.
-The idea that there were now two rival forms of written Greek had taken root by 1896, and it seemed that the literary tide might be beginning to turn in favour of demotic prose.
+The idea that there were now two rival forms of written Greek had taken root by 1896, and it seemed that the literary tide might be beginning to turn in favour of Demotic prose.

 In 1897, however, there came a new political development.
 Early in that year the Greek government embarked on military action against the Ottoman Empire, starting in Crete but developing into an attempt to conquer the strip of Ottoman territory to the North by force.

 The result came as a most unwelcome surprise.
 The Greek armed forces (which had not seen action for some seven decades) performed poorly against the Ottoman troops (who were more numerous, better armed, and advised by a German military mission).
 The short Greco-Turkish War (1897) ended in defeat and national humiliation.

 The episode became known as Black '97, and the mood of the nation darkened.